WebStorm FAQ

 Can I work with database tools and SQL in WebStorm?

-How is WebStorm different from a code editor (Sublime Text, VS Code, etc.)?
+How is WebStorm different from a code editor like VS Code or Sublime Text?

 What versions of WebStorm are supported?